vorburger/LearningKubernetes-CodeLabs/docs/install.md

 1. configuration to access it (in a `~/.kube/config` file)
 1. the `kubectl` CLI binary, aliased to `k`

-There are several ways to set this up, see the options below.
-Alternatives include e.g. `kind`, `kubeadm`; or cloud hosted managed Kubernetes offerings like Google's GKE; or local distributions like k3s.io, k3s.io, OpenShift, et al. (We may add documentation about such other approaches later.)
+There are different ways to set this up - pick one of the options below!
+(Alternatives include e.g. `kind`, `kubeadm`, k3s.io, microk8s.io, OpenShift, and others; we may add documentation about them later.)

+## Local (or VM) Installations

-## minikube Docker driver
+### minikube

 One of easiest ways to get started on a developer workstation is to use https://minikube.sigs.k8s.io/docs/start, and:

     minikube start
     alias k="minikube kubectl -- "

-This creates a VM, and works equally well on Windows, Mac and Linux.
+This typically creates a VM, and works equally well on Windows, Mac and Linux.

-## minikube None driver
+### minikube None driver

 To avoid creating a VM and run the Kubernetes control panel containers straight on the host, which is suitable e.g. inside a new Linux VM which isn't used for anything else, use the